Hroniss Grasu: Baltimore Ravens (second stint)

-On December 4, 2019, Grasu was claimed off waivers by the Baltimore Ravens.
+On December 4, 2019, Grasu was claimed off waivers by the Ravens.

 San Francisco 49ers

 On August 20, 2020, Grasu signed with the San Francisco 49ers.
-He was released on September 5, 2020 and signed to the practice squad the next day.
+He was released on September 5, 2020, and signed to the practice squad the next day.
 After being elevated to the active roster for the team's first two games, Grasu was promoted to the active roster on September 26, 2020.
 He was placed on the team's reserve/COVID-19 list by the team on November 19, 2020, and activated on November 25.
 He was placed back on the COVID-19 list on December 28, 2020, and activated on January 14, 2021.

 Las Vegas Raiders

 On October 25, 2021, Grasu was signed to the Las Vegas Raiders practice squad.
 After the Raiders were eliminated in the 2021 Wild Card round of the playoffs, he signed a reserve/future contract on January 17, 2022.

 On August 30, 2022, Grasu was waived by the Raiders and signed to the practice squad the next day.
 He was promoted to the active roster on December 10.

+On August 29, 2023, Grasu was released by the Raiders and re-signed to the practice squad.
+He was signed to the active roster on December 21.

 Personal life

 Grasu is of Romanian descent.
-His parents, Ștefan and Mariana Grasu, emigrated from Romania to Los Angeles in 1982, opening the "Greco's New York Pizzeria" on Hollywood Boulevard.
+His parents, Ștefan and Mariana Grasu, emigrated from Romania to Los Angeles in 1982 and opened Greco's New York Pizzeria on Hollywood Boulevard.
 His older brother, Nico, was a placekicker for Washington State (2008–10).
-Grasu means The Fat Man in Romanian language.

 Grasu was roommates with Bryan Bennett, Oregon's former backup quarterback and a former teammate of Grasu at Crespi.

 His selection with the 71st overall pick in the draft by the Bears was portrayed in the season 7 premiere of The League on FX.

-Grasu is engaged to New York Liberty guard Sabrina Ionescu, who is also of Romanian descent.
+Grasu married New York Liberty guard Sabrina Ionescu in March 2024.